sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 ###### .def file too large - WORKAROUND
 Found that one of my def files was too large, singularity complains in the bootstrap step if there is too many characters in the %post section.
 I recompiled Singularity on the machine where I build the images after editing some of the C code.
 It did work but I had to run the binary from the src directory, running `sudo make install` did not change anything...!
 More info on this [github issue](https://github.com/singularityware/singularity/issues/456).

+###### Software tries to write in installation directory - UNSOLVED
+When installing Trinity into a singularity container, Trinity comes with several of its dependencies in the bundle.
+One of them is jellyfish. jellyfish, when executed, tries to write a file in its installation directory - which is cannot do due to the read only file system.
+I do not know if this can be resolved at all.

 ![QMUL logo](./img/qmul_logo.png)